hknott12/School_District_Analysis/README.md

 ## Results
 After repeating the district analysis and excluding the 9th grade test scores from Thomas High School, the original results were impacted.
 Details of the impacts are listed here.
 * District Summary
+The original district summary is very slightly effected by the score removal from Thomas High School.
+* School Summary
-The original district summary is the same for every school except Thomas High School.
-Its scores
+The individual school summaries are the same for every school except Thomas High School.
+The scores are slightly lower after the removal of the ninth grade scores, though they are simlar.
-* School Summary: how is the school summary effected
-* Thomas High School
+* Thomas High School Ranking
-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+Because the change in scores for Thomas High School is so small, it retains its spot as number 2 in the ranking of the top five schools based on test score performance.
 * Ninth grade scores
   * Math and reading scores by grade
   * Scores by school spending